johng034/customer-segmentation/README.md

 # Model
 For this project, we used the **k-means clustering algorithm**.
 We decided on grouping the data into *four* clusters based on the inertia and silhouette scores for each number of clusters ranging from 2 to 12.

+At the end of the third jupyter notebook, we saved the final dataset with the labels included.
+This dataset can be explored further using spreadsheets, visualization software, or Python/R.